EGA-archive/beacon2-ri-api/frontend/README.md

-## Instructions on how to deploy the Beacon Network User Interface
+## Instructions on how to deploy the Beacon User Interface

 Please first create a .env file inside the frontend folder so that you can modify some variables as follows: